stellar-deprecated/horizon-importer/doc/introduction.md

 ## API Reference

-While horizon is lightly self-documenting through use of hyperlinks in responses (such that you should be able to navigate through the dataset without too much trouble), we also have reference documentation available.
+While Horizon is lightly self-documenting through use of hyperlinks in responses (such that you should be able to navigate through the dataset without too much trouble), we also have reference documentation available.

-We document our api using [API Blueprint](https://apiblueprint.org/), and you can see the raw file [here](horizon.apib).
+We document our API using [API Blueprint](https://apiblueprint.org/), and you can see the raw file [here](horizon.apib).

 We host the documentation for our API presently with apiary.
 You can find this documentation at (http://docs.stellarhorizon.apiary.io/)